Discussing Civil Rights: Resources for Families, Educators, and Students

-“PBS KIDS Talk About: Race and Racism” premieres October 10 on KCTS 9 at 8:30 am (with additional showings at 8:30 am on Oct.
-11 and 8 am on Oct 12).
-The half-hour program will feature authentic conversations between real children and their parents, and will include content from PBS KIDS series DANIEL TIGER’S NEIGHBORHOOD, ARTHUR and XAVIER RIDDLE AND THE SECRET MUSEUM.
-The show will feature kids and their parents talking about race and racial justice-related topics in an age-appropriate way, such as noticing differences in race, understanding what racism can look like, and embracing the role we all have to play in standing up for ourselves and each other -- offering viewers ideas to build on as they continue these important conversations at home.
+“PBS KIDS Talk About: Race and Racism” The half-hour program features authentic conversations between real children and their parents, and includes content from PBS KIDS series DANIEL TIGER’S NEIGHBORHOOD, ARTHUR and XAVIER RIDDLE AND THE SECRET MUSEUM.
+The show features kids and their parents talking about race and racial justice-related topics in an age-appropriate way, such as noticing differences in race, understanding what racism can look like, and embracing the role we all have to play in standing up for ourselves and each other -- offering viewers ideas to build on as they continue these important conversations at home.

 PBS Resources for Adults Working with Young Children

 - PBS Books for Kids- (Ages 8-13) Watch the recording of the author talk with Anika Aldamuy Denise, the author of award-winning "Planting Stories: The Life of Librarian and Storyteller Pura Belpre" and soon to be released "A Girl Named Rosita."
 Her recent work highlights two trailblazing Latina women, who were amazing storytellers--Pura Belpre and actress Rita Moreno.
 View the recording HERE.

 - Article: Using Media to Talk With Children About Race

 - PBS Books: Trailblazing Women for Kids with Vashti Harrison (Author & Illustrator) of "Little Leaders: Bold Women in Black History" and "Little Dreamers: Visionary Women Around the World".
 View the recording HERE.